Antiscience: Political

-Elyse Amend and Darin Barney argue that while antiscience can be a descriptive label, it is often used as a rhetorical one, being effectively used to discredit ones' political opponents and thus charges of antiscience are not necessarily warranted.
+Elyse Amend and Darin Barney argue that while antiscience can be a descriptive label, it is often used as a rhetorical one, being effectively used to discredit one's political opponents.
+Thus, charges of antiscience are not necessarily warranted.

-Left-wing

-One expression of antiscience is the "denial of universality and... legitimisation of alternatives", and that the results of scientific findings do not always represent any underlying reality, but can merely reflect the ideology of dominant groups within society.
-Alan Sokal states that this view associates science with the political right and is seen as a belief system that is conservative and conformist, that suppresses innovation, that resists change and that acts dictatorially.
+One expression of antiscience is the "denial of universality and... legitimisation of alternatives" and that the results of scientific findings do not always represent any underlying reality but can merely reflect the ideology of dominant groups within society.
+Alan Sokal states that this view associates science with the political right and is seen as a belief system that is conservative and conformist, that suppresses innovation, that resists change, and that acts dictatorially.
 This includes the view, for example, that science has a "bourgeois and/or Eurocentric and/or masculinist world-view".

 The anti-nuclear movement, often associated with the left, has been criticized for overstating the negative effects of nuclear power, and understating the environmental costs of non-nuclear sources that can be prevented through nuclear energy.
 Opposition to genetically modified organisms (GMOs) has also been associated with the left.
-Areas of study that have also experienced resistance from the left are sociobiology and IQ testing.
-This is due to the association of these sciences with scientific racism and neocolonialism.
-Many critics of these fields, such as Stephen Jay Gould, have been accused of having strong political biases, and engaging in "mob science".

-The origin of antiscience thinking may be traced back to the reaction of Romanticism to the Enlightenment-this movement is often referred to as the 'Counter-Enlightenment'.
-Romanticism emphasizes that intuition, passion and organic links to Nature are primal values and that rational thinking is merely a product of human life.
-There are many modern examples of conservative antiscience polemics.
-Primary among the latter are the polemics about evolutionary biology cosmology, historical geology, and origin of life research being taught in high schools, and environmental issues related to global warming and energy crisis.
+The origin of antiscience thinking may be traced back to the reaction of Romanticism to the Enlightenment, a movement often referred to as the Counter-Enlightenment.
+Romanticism emphasizes that intuition, passion, and organic links to nature are primal values and that rational thinking is merely a product of human life.
+Modern right-wing antiscience includes climate change denial, rejection of evolution, and misinformation about COVID-19 vaccines.
+While concentrated in areas of science that are seen as motivating government action, these attitudes are strong enough to make conservatives appreciate science less in general.

 Characteristics of antiscience associated with the right include the appeal to conspiracy theories to explain why scientists believe what they believe, in an attempt to undermine the confidence or power usually associated to science (e.g., in global warming conspiracy theories).
 In modern times, it has been argued that right-wing politics carries an anti-science tendency.
 While some have suggested that this is innate to either rightists or their beliefs, others have argued it is a "quirk" of a historical and political context in which scientific findings happened to challenge or appeared to challenge the worldviews of rightists rather than leftists.